MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-02-create-an-app.md

     ![Running app using the template](media/django/step02-result.png)

-1. <a name="template-namespacing"></a>As a final step, move your templates into a subfolder named the same as your app, which create namespaces and avoids potential conflicts with other apps you might add to the project.
+1. <a name="template-namespacing"></a>As a final step, move your templates into a subfolder named the same as your app, which creates a namespace and avoids potential conflicts with other apps you might add to the project.
 That is, create a subfolder in `templates` named `HelloDjangoApp`, move `index.html` into that subfolder, and modify the `index` view function to refer to the template's new path, `HelloDjangoApp/index.html`.
 Then run the project, verify that the page renders properly, and stop the server.

 1. Commit your changes to source control and update your remote repository, if desired, as described under [step 2-2](#commit-to-source-control).